 “If we look at current streaming services, many of which are digital native brands, they are familiar with communicating with their audience.
 They have helped transform online experiences, and Network 10 strives to offer these types of experiences.” said Jason.

 It makes perfect sense to try to find the answer as to why a product or service isn't getting the traction it deserves.
 But the approach to finding the answers can either make or break the business.
 One can navigate this challenge by relying on gut feeling, or using data and tech to connect the dots.
 Network 10 chose the latter and partnered with Optimizely and The Lumery in 2019.

-Together with Optimizely's technology and The Lumery's expertise – both partners played a crucial role in bridging the gap between Network 10 and its customers by combining experimentation and personalisation.
+Together with Optimizely's technology and The Lumery's expertise – both partners played a crucial role in bridging the gap between Network 10 and its customers by combining experimentation and personalization.

-To maximise a personalisation program, it's essential for businesses to constantly test and experiment on everything.
-Such an approach provides a holistic and accurate understanding of the business' digital presence, which enables impactful personalisation to occur.
+To maximise a personalization program, it's essential for businesses to constantly test and experiment on everything.
+Such an approach provides a holistic and accurate understanding of the business' digital presence, which enables impactful personalization to occur.
 And Network 10 did just that in three distinct phases.

 Phase 1 - Building a culture of experimentation

 The first phase focused very much on building the culture of experimentation within the organisation.

 "We wanted our team to get comfortable with the idea of experimenting and testing.
 And once that happened, we were able to lay out the foundation of our personalization strategy.
 Using Optimizely's machine learning algorithm & experimentation platform, we introduced our unified app, which helped collect data from our audience.
 And with that data, Network 10 slowly started to offer personalised experiences." said Jason.